NormanLo4319/ML-Deployment-Flask-App/README.md

 2. Create the "app.py" file
 3. Create the "requirements.txt" file
 4. Create the "Profile" file
+5. Create the "runtime.txt" file
-5. Create a "templates" folder
+6. Create a "templates" folder
-6. Create the index.html and result.html files inside the "templates" folder
+7. Create the index.html and result.html files inside the "templates" folder
-7. Create a "static" folder and a "css" folder within the "static" folder
+8. Create a "static" folder and a "css" folder within the "static" folder
-8. Create the "style.css" file inside the "css" folder
+9. Create the "style.css" file inside the "css" folder
-9. Create a "model" folder
+10. Create a "model" folder
-10. Save or copy the "model.pkl" file inside the "model" folder
+11. Save or copy the "model.pkl" file inside the "model" folder

 Structure of the folders and files in the project folder: